 The ASAA successfully received grant funding from the Canadian Tire Jumpstart Initiative and the Grassroutes Sport Innovation Challenge to purchase racing chairs, gloves, indoor rollers, and throwing frames.
-This equipment is available to borrow to train in on a first-come-first-serve basis, and will be shared at Provincial Championships.
-Please contact Shanna in the ASAA office for more information on borrowing equipment.
+This equipment is available to borrow to train in, but requires a deposit and consent form signed by the athlete's guardian and the school the athlete is representing.
+This equipment will be shared at Provincial Championships.
+Please contact Emily in the ASAA office for more information on borrowing equipment.
+Due to transportation issues, we will only bring chairs in the sizes that we know are needed for Provincials; please be sure to notify Emily ahead of time that a chair is needed otherwise a chair may not be provided in the correct size.

-15. I'm not sure how to coach Para or Special Olympics athletes, who can I talk to?

-Part of the grant funding for this year includes covering costs for high school coaches to attend clinics and courses to help them better understand coaching Para athletes.
-Applicable costs include mileage, hotel room, and substitute teacher costs.
-These funds may also be used to connect you with a Para coach in a nearby town or city to assist with training your athlete.
-For more information, Please contact Shanna in the ASAA office.

-Contacts:

-Shanna Kurylo, Alberta Schools' Athletic Association shanna@asaa.ca 780-422-8295

-Adam Janssen, Athletics Canada

-ASAA PROVINCIAL T&F CHAMPIONSHIPS 2018

-FRIDAY, JUNE 1 - SATURDAY, JUNE 2, LINDSAY THURBER HIGH, RED DEER

-ATHLETES WHO COMPETE IN A WHEELCHAIR

-T/F 51 T/F 52

-T/F 53 T/F 54

-LOWER NUMBER = HIGHER ACTIVITY LIMITATION

-ATHLETES WHO COMPETE STANDING UP

-F 40 F 41

-T/F 42 T/F 43 T/F 44

-T/F 45 T/F 46 T 47

-SHORT STATURE

-LOSS OR LIMITED USE OF LOWER LIMB

-LOSS OR LIMITED USE OF UPPER LIMB

-ATHLETES WITH ATHETOSIS, ATAXIA AND/OR HYPERTONIA

-T/F 32 T/F 33 T/F 34

-T/F 35 T/F 36 T/F 37

-ATHLETES WHO COMPETE FROM A WHEELCHAIR

-ATHLETES WHO COMPETE STANDING

-ATHLETES WITH A VISUAL IMPAIRMENT

-T/F 12 VERY LIMITED VISION

-T/F 13 LIMITED VISION

-PARA EVENTS OFFERED AT CHAMPIONSHIPS
+ASAA PROVINCIAL T&F CHAMPIONSHIPS 2020 FRIDAY, JUNE 5 TO SATURDAY, JUNE 6- MEDICINE HAT ATHLETES WHO COMPETE IN A WHEELCHAIR T/F 51 T/F 52 T/F 53 T/F 54 F 55 F 56 F 57 LOWER NUMBER = HIGHER ACTIVITY LIMITATION ATHLETES WHO COMPETE STANDING UP F40 F41 T/F 42 T/F 43 T/F 44 T/F 45 T/F 46 T 47 SHORT STATURE LOSS OR LIMITED USE OF LOWER LIMB LOSS OR LIMITED USE OF LOWER LIMB LOSS OR LIMITED USE OF UPPER LIMB ATHLETES WITH ATHETOSIS, ATAXIA AND/OR HYPERTONIA F31 T/F 32 T/F 32 T/F 33 T/F 35 T/F 36 T/F 37 T/F 38 ATHLETES WHO COMPETE FROM A WHEELCHAIR ATHLETES WHO COMPETE STANDING ATHLETES WITH A VISUAL IMPAIRMENT T/F 11 T/F 12 T/F 13 NO VISION VERY LIMITED VISION LIMITED VISION PARA EVENTS OFFERED AT CHAMPIONSHIPS

+Scored Event

+Race Divisions Classification - (Chart #1)

+100m Wheelchair T/F 34, 51-54

+100m Ambulatory T/F 11-13, 35 - 38 & 40 - 47

+100m Intellectually Impaired T/F 20

+ATHLETIC.

+HLET15